-We follow a positive discipline policy at Moorlands, where we reward good behaviour with team points, certificates and special stickers.
 Children are encouraged to make suitable choices and take responsibility for their own behaviour.
 Good work assemblies celebrate achievements each week.
 Individual support is put in place for pupils who display challenging behaviour, as set out in our Behaviour Policy.

-We work closely with the Educational Welfare Officer, half-termly, to monitor and respond to issues with attendance, including those on the SEN register.
-Classes with 100% attendance for the week receive a certificate and an afternoon treat.
+We work closely with the Educational Welfare Officer, half-termly, to monitor and respond to issues with attendance, including those The full local offer of services available in Trafford can be found at www.trafford.gov.uk/servicedirectory or by contacting the Family Information Service on 0161 912 1053 or fis@trafford.gov.uk on the SEN register.
+At Moorlands we value attendance.
 Children who achieve 100% attendance receive a special award from the Headteacher at the end of the year.
 Prizes for additional consecutive years of 100% attendance are highly respected and sought after.

-When a child has a medical need, we will work with parents and any relevant medical professionals to put together an Individual

-Health Care Plan, which we will review with parents at least termly or more regularly if the need arises.
-Moorlands Junior School has a named member of staff responsible for managing medicines and all teaching assistants are trained First Aiders.
+When a child has a medical need, we will work with parents and any relevant medical professionals to put together an Individual Health Care Plan, which we will review with parents at least termly or more regularly if the need arises.
+Moorlands Junior School has a named member of staff responsible for managing medicines (Tracey Harrison) and all teaching assistants are trained First Aiders.
 In some circumstances a child may need a designated person to provide personal care and this will be considered according to the child's medical needs.